nitkizs/test/dsdg.md

-Got it—you want this as a **clean documentation section** (like the rest of your pipeline).
-Here’s a polished version you can directly put into your `.md`:

----

-## Downloading Data from lakeFS
+## Downloading Data from LakeFS

 This section describes how to download images from lakeFS using S3-compatible tools.

-lakeFS provides an **S3-compatible API**, which allows data access using standard tools such as the AWS CLI.
+LakeFS provides an **S3 compatible API**, which allows data access using standard tools such as the AWS CLI.

----

-### Option A: Using AWS CLI (Recommended)

-This is the fastest and most reliable method to download large datasets.

 ---